Genome Canada has launched the 2017 Bioinformatics and Computational Biology Competition.

 support the development of next generation Bioinformatics and Computational Biology tools and methodologies that will be required to deal with the large amounts of data produced by modern genomics technologies, analyze and integrate complex data sets and to better understand the associated biology

 - provide broad and timely access of these Bioinformatics and Computational Biology tools to the research community.

 - Stream 1: proposals mainly impacting the human health sector

 - Stream 2: proposals mainly impacting one or more of the other sectors, i.e., agriculture, aquaculture/fisheries, forestry, energy, mining and/or environment

 The application process will be comprised of two steps: Registration and Full Application.
-Based on a December 2017 Competition launch, the National deadline for Registrations is currently set for February 1, 2018, and Regional applications will have to be submitted by January 26th, 2018.
+The National deadline for registrations is February 1, 2018, and regional applications will have to be submitted to Genome Alberta by January 26th, 2018.